 Akal Takht in Amritsar

-Located in the Harmandir Sahib, Akal Takht Sahib, is one of the 5 takhts of Sikhs.
+Located in the Harmandir Sahib or Golden Temple, Akal Takht Sahib, is one of the 5 takhts of Sikhs.
 Akal Takht literally translates into “throne of the timeless one”.

-The history of Akal Takht Sahib dates back to the year 1606 when its construction was started by Shri Guru Hargobind.
-He was the 6th Sikh Guru who laid down this foundatio...
+Its construction was started in 1606 by Shri Guru Hargobind.
+He was the 6th Sikh Guru who laid down this foundation with a vi...

 - Religious Tour

 Gobindgarh Fort in Amritsar

 Known as the very essence of Punjab, Gobindgarh Fort Amritsar is one of the most important historical places of the state.
 Spread across an area of 43 acres, the Gobindgarh Fort was initially built by Gujar Singh, and its final construction was completed by Maharaja Ranjit Singh.
 The fort was built to protect Amritsar from ...

 Jallianwala Bagh is one of the most important historical places in India.
 Located in the holy city of Amritsar, Jallianwala Bagh is just a walking distance from the sacred Harmandir Sahib/ Golden Temple.

 The heart-wrenching history of Jallianwala Bagh Amritsar dates back to the year 1919 when India was under British ru...